 If we diverted the money spent on porn, we could save the Amazon… almost five times over.
 For that matter, if we gave our yoga money to the Amazon, that would just about do it.

 Bill Gates could have paid for the Beijing Olympics and had money left over.

 Dmitriy T.M. sent in an interactive breakdown of the US Budget for 2011.
 In the figures below, the sizes of the squares represent the proportion of the budget, but the colors refer to changes from 2010 (dark and light pink = less funding, dark and light green = more).
 These figures will give you an idea, but the graphic is interactive and there’s lots more to learn at the site.

-See also our posts on how many starving children could be fed by celebrity’s engagement rings and where U.S. tax dollars go.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+See also our posts on how many starving children could be fed by celebrity’s engagement rings and where U.S. tax dollars go.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.